 And I hope, of course, that my thoughts might resonate sufficiently with you to inform your deliberations and advice to the Foreign Affairs White Paper drafters.

-First, I would like to frame my suggestions to you this morning with a few observations on the international operating environment in which we currently find ourselves.
 It may be something of a truism to say that we live in more than interesting times.
 What we are facing now is quite different from the kind of discontinuity with which our international system has long been familiar.
 Indeed, it would be fair to say we are witnessing a period characterised by widespread disruption.

 One of the most reassuring characteristics of the international system that has operated for the past seventy years is its resilience, which is a function of its complexity and its multi-dimensional character, along with the rules both written and conventional that have governed it.